gher-uliege/Diva-Workshops/paper.md

 # Summary

+# Statement of need

 The gridding of in situ measurements is a common task in Oceanography.
-It consists of generated one or several fields on a regular grid using the information contained in a set of observations, generally sparsely distributed.
+It consists of the generation of one or several fields on a regular grid using the information contained in a set of observations, generally sparsely distributed.
+The combination of such fields produced at different depth levels and for different time periods is often referred to as a climatology.

-# Statement of need

-While the main [DIVAnd]() code has been published [@barth:]
+This problem is not new and many methods have been developed during the last decades.
+DIVA stands for Data-Interpolating Variational Analysis [@troupin:2012] and is a analysis method based on the minimisation of a cost function.
+This cost function takes into account different constraint, typically the closeness to observations and the regularity (or smoothness) of the gridded field.
+DIVA, written in Fortran, was based on a finite-element solver and limited to two-dimensional applications.
+Climamatologies were obtained by assembling 2D fields produced at specified depths and periods.

+DIVAnd (DIVA in n dimensions) is based on the same mathematical idea (the minimisation of a cost function) but extended to an arbitrary number of dimensions, typically longitude, latitude, depth and time [@barth:2014].
+The code was first rewritten so that it can run on MATLAB and GNU Octave.
+Its performances were further improved thanks to the transition to the Julia language [@bezanson:2017].

+Without reviewing the full developement history of the gridding and interpolation algorithms, we underline two specific aspects that are adequately addressed by DIVAnd (and DIVA) with respect to existing techniques:
+1. The management of large datasets: the computation time is almost independent of the number of observations, making it possible to perform gridding with millions of data points.
+2. The consideration of natural boundaries (coastlines, bottom topography) during the interpolation, hence avoiding the artificial mixing of water masses that are geographically close but separated by a physical obstacle.

+The [DIVAnd](https://github.com/gher-uliege/DIVAnd.jl/) code is published on GitHub along with its documentation and examples, and the underlying theory has been published in @barth:2014.
+However, in order to ensure that users are able to create their own climatologies, with a rather recent programming language, additional teaching resources were necessary.
+This is the main motivation behind the creation and the maintenance of the [Diva-Workshops](https://github.com/gher-uliege/Diva-Workshops) repository.

 # The DIVAnd learning module

 ## The story

-The first DIVA workshop was organised in Liège, Belgium, in 2006, in the frame of the European project [Seadatanet]().
-The goal was to teach (to be continued)
+The first DIVA workshop was organised in Liège, Belgium, in 2006, in the frame of the European project [Seadatanet](https://www.seadatanet.org/).
+The goal was to teach users how to create climatologies by applying the DIVA (the two-dimensional, Fortran version) on their own dataset.
+Those training sessions were organised yearly until 2016 and allowed the creation of regional climatologies, published in the frame of European initiatives (SeaDataNet, EMODnet).

+Taking advantage of the Jupyter interface [@kluyver:2016] and transition to Julia for the new version of DIVAnd, a set of notebooks was created as the main material for the user training.
+The first `DIVAnd` workshop took place in April 2018 in Liège.
+Since then, other training events were organised, while the training material is regularly used as the basis for the creation of gridded products for EMODnet Chemistry [@giorgetti:2018].

+The participant feedback is particularly appreciated, as it guide the development of new functionalities in the code, but also the creation of new notebooks describing a specific workflow (for instance the consideration of geostrophy) or the use of particular functions (for instance the use of an advection constrain in the interpolation).

+## Goal of the module

+The goal of the this module is twofold: firstly we strive to ensure that users have a basic knowledge of the Julia language.
+This means that they should be able to read the code presented in the notebooks, but also install new modules, write basic functions for processing or create basic plots.
+Secondly, we expect the users to able to create their own products (i.e. climatologies) by combininig their own datasets with those from other sources (for instance the World Ocean Database).

 ## Instructional design